skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### total time to be spent on project by PI (hours per week)

 11.25 hour per week (1.5 days), for 18 months

+_notes from conversation with Yvonne_

+- why am I applying for money? (when I can do this anyway)
+    + support colleagues
+    + resources to do the work
+    + demands of C-DaRE
+    + power of somatics and embodied awareness: given resources and kudos, perhaps even respect
+- how does it do this -- this work of the body?
+    - the weakness in my argument
+    - attention: sensitising to the world
+    - little empirical understanding of the neuro-mechanical mechanisms of somatic dance: trained senses, particularly touch, proprioception, body in space, muscular tone (tension), alignment,
+- smartphone also has got us moving
+- lure of the smartphone, addiction to these things.
+- where is the impact?
+    - the question of how does this work?
+    - undefined
+    - "work package 1": just the beginning
+    - app by Nadia tied to her back
+    - HCI -- use of YR's time -- translation of this work to other artists.
+How to transform into value/knowledge for others.
+HCI, schools,
+    - not in my comfort zone -- interfacing with YR. push through into this other world -- to see how dance/somatics can be used and entered into other discourses.
+    - to stop it being ignored -- to get others to help
+    -

 ### abstract